-Sarah lives in Pittsboro, North Carolina with her husband, four big dogs, and a feral rescue kitty.
+Sarah lives in Pittsboro, North Carolina with four big dogs and a feral rescue kitty.
 In her free time, Sarah enjoys hiking along the Eno or the Haw rivers, visiting North Carolina wineries and breweries, cheering on the Tar Heels, and enjoying local hot spots, such as local farmer’s markets, outdoor music venues, and the wonderful local Triangle food scene.

 - University of North Carolina-Chapel Hill, B.A.
 Ed.
 (Spanish), 1998